 To ensure that there is no unnecessary parsing of the dynamic SQL, Blitz Report’s parameterization uses bind variables.

 3.2 Anchors and binds

 Anchors are ‘placeholders’ in the extraction SQL, which allow the precise placement of additional (optional) parameterized SQL clauses at run-time.
 These clauses are constructed from user-specified parameters, which are then inserted into the extraction SQL at run-time.
 There are two types of Anchors:

 WHERE clause SQL anchors, such as ‘1=1’, ‘2=2’ etc. Blitz Report inserts the associated SQL text directly before these anchors, automatically adding the keyword ‘and’ and a line feed, to create valid SQL.
 This allows quick parameter creation – no need to consider the precise position of the ‘and’ keyword.

 Lexical parameter references work in the same way as lexical parameters in sqlplus or Oracle reports.
 Blitz Report replaces these placeholders completely with the parameter SQL text at run-time.
+To replace a lexical with the user entered parameter value, use the string in the SQL text field.
 If a parameter value is left blank, the corresponding reference is removed before SQL execution.